DevendraVasantKatuke/interview/3 React/remix.md

 ## Links

-The [`<Link>` component][link] renders a standard anchor tag, meaning that you get its accessibility behaviors from the browser for free!
+The [ component][link] renders a standard anchor tag, meaning that you get its accessibility behaviors from the browser for free!

-Remix also provides the [`<NavLink/>`][navlink] which behaves the same as `<Link>`, but it also provides context for assistive technology when the link points to the current page.
+Remix also provides the  which behaves the same as `<Link>`, but it also provides context for assistive technology when the link points to the current page.
 This is useful for building navigation menus or breadcrumbs.

 ## Routing

-If you are rendering [`<Scripts>`][scripts] in your app, there are some important things to consider to make client-side routing more accessible for your users.
+If you are rendering  in your app, there are some important things to consider to make client-side routing more accessible for your users.

 With a traditional multi-page website we don't have to think about route changes too much.
 Your app renders an anchor tag, and the browser handles the rest.
 If your users disable JavaScript, your Remix app should already work this way by default!